Premalu: Sequel

 On 19 April 2024, a sequel titled Premalu 2 was announced.
-The shooting for the film will begin by the mid of June 2025 with the film currently scheduled to release during Christmas 2025.
+The shooting for the film was scheduled to begin by the mid of June 2025 with the film planned to release during Christmas 2025, but filming was postponed to 2026 and has now been shelved.

+Remake

+The Hindi remake of the film titled Prem Keetanu is scheduled to release on 2 October 2026.